 Soft mattresses usually appeal most to side sleepers and those who weigh under 130 pounds.
 Lightweight sleepers exert less force on a mattress than heavier sleepers, which means firmer mattresses often don’t compress enough to provide lightweight sleepers with cradling and pressure relief.
 When a mattress is too firm, side sleepers are particularly prone to pressure buildup in their hips and shoulders.
 A soft mattress will allow a side sleeper’s hips and shoulders to sink in more, promoting better spinal alignment.

-Average sleepers who prefer a plush feel may also enjoy soft mattresses.
+Sleepers who weight between 130 and 230 pounds who prefer a plush feel may also enjoy soft mattresses.
 This is especially true of side sleepers, who may suffer from sharp pressure points on an overly firm mattress.
 Some side sleepers weighing more than 230 pounds may also appreciate the hug of a soft mattress, though sleepers in higher weight groups may experience excessive sinking in the hips and shoulders, which could place a strain on the spine.